IamSanmeet/SEDA/README.md

 Some struggles in the development stage of our game is time management of adding in all of the features we had all brainstromed.
 We quickly realized that what we wanted (idealy) was not all feasible in the amount of time we had to create this game.
 We also had some struggle with getting the player to work properly.

 ## Implementation
-Features:
 Reversed Music
 Isometric Platforms/Tiles
 Relavent Background Art
 Animated Player
 Multiple Levels

-All Assets were created by the SEDA team:
+**All Assets were created by the SEDA team:**
 Music (all): Anika Luehrmann
 Player Sprite: Elijah Brown
 Tile Map: Elijah Brown
 Background Art: ??

 ## References
 Music Inspiration: https://www.youtube.com/watch?v=RiRNs47U4kQ&list=PLjS2ZOuRnocRCZgMBfBNXe04yCWR0ZZJC&index=1